-How to Safely Hike Downhill
+How to Reduce Knee Pain Hiking Downhill

-The Best Gear to Protect Your Knees While Hiking
+Best Gear to Protect Your Knees While Hiking

 Proper Fitting Hiking Boots

-Compression Socks For Your Knees
+Compression Socks for your Knees

 Supportive Knee Braces

-When Kim was researching knee support for her PCT thru-hike her family’s chiropractor recommended a brace that leaves the kneecap exposed, so you aren’t compressing your knee joint for an extended period.
+When Kim was researching knee support for her PCT thru-hike her chiropractor recommended a brace that leaves the kneecap exposed, so you aren’t compressing your knee joint for an extended period.
 If you’re thru-hiking or needing a knee brace for a multi-day outdoors vacation, you might want to consider a knee strap.
 They are slimmer & less restrictive without absorbing as much body sweat (& smell), yet still provide ample support for your knees.